-ED & COO
+ED & CFO

-MBS, BA, CPA
+BBA, CPA

-Mr Cheung, aged 47, joined the Board in August 2021.
-He is in charge of the overall administrative and operational functions of the Group.
-He has extensive experience in the fields of banking, accounting and auditing.
-Mr Cheung received a Master of Business Studies Degree from the University of Kent at Canterbury, UK and a Bachelor of Arts (Hons) in Accountancy Degree from City University of Hong Kong.
+Mr Cheung, aged 38, joined the Board on 10 January 2024.
+He oversees the finance and treasury function of the Group.
+He has extensive experience in the fields of auditing, financial reporting, investment banking and corporate finance.
+Mr Cheung received a Bachelor of Business Administration (Professional Accountancy) Degree from The Chinese University of Hong Kong.
 He is a Certified Public Accountant of the Hong Kong Institute of Certified Public Accountants.
+Mr Cheung is also an executive director and chief financial officer of CASH.